The estimated reading time for this post is 1 minutes

 Something I have found frustrating with the SharePoint Conference 2014 website over the holidays is that you have to browse through the sessions as search results pages.
 It makes planning how I want to fill my days at the conference very difficult.

 I also wanted to sit down with my colleagues to see if there are any particular sessions that interest them.
-Without all the session being available in a format such as a spreadsheet this would become a very tiresome task.
+Without all the sessions available in a format such as a spreadsheet this would become a very tiresome task.

 There was no way I was going to do this by hand – at this time there is about 183 published sessions and 12 pieces of information per session that would require me to use copy and paste 4392 times and click between a browser and Excel 600 times…no thank you